 Initially, a FEC-mockup without active components has been designed and produced in early 2019.
-This mockup was used for two main purposes: firstly, to validate the type of connectors ("floating" connectors) chosen to interface FEC boards with MicroMegas detector, and to interface FEC with FEM boards.
-Secondly, two mockups were used for beam tests at DESY-Hamburg in June 2019, in order to validate the first MicroMegas prototype equipped with a data acquisition system composed of 2 FEC-mockups from LPNHE / 4 ARC boards from IRFU / 1 TDCM board from IRFU, see Fig. 23.
+This mockup was used for two main purposes: first, to validate the type of connectors ("floating" connectors) chosen to interface FEC boards with MicroMegas detector, and to interface FEC with FEM boards.
+Secondly, two mockups were used for beam tests at DESY-Hamburg in June 2019, in order to test the first MicroMegas prototype equipped with a data acquisition system composed of 2 FEC-mockups from LPNHE / 4 ARC boards from IRFU / 1 TDCM board from IRFU, see Fig. 23.

-Following the outcome of this positive step, the first FEC prototype is currently under development: the design has recently been finalized, while the routing is in progress, as shown in Fig. 24.
+Following this positive step, the first FEC prototype is currently under development: the design has recently been finalized, while the routing is in progress, Fig. 24.
 The PCB will be made of FR4-HTG material, stacked-up of 8 or 10 Cu layers.
-We plan to produce 8 PCB prototypes before the end of 2019, but only 2 will be fully equipped by the end of January 2020.
+We plan to produce 8 PCB prototypes before end of 2019, and then 2 will be fully equipped by the end of January 2020.
 These boards will then be tested at IRFU and connected to the FEM prototype board developed by IRFU engineers.